Suppressors 101 | Episode 1 - What is a Suppressor? | The American Suppressor Association

 Frequently Asked Questions

 Suppressors are legal to own in 42 states and legal for hunting in 41 states.
-However, they remain prohibited in states like California, New York, and Illinois.
+However, they are regulated under the National Firearms Act (NFA) and require a federal tax stamp and background check for transfer.

 What is the NFA tax for suppressors?

-Under the National Firearms Act (NFA), there is a $200 federal transfer tax required to legally purchase and register a suppressor.
-Advocacy groups are working to eliminate this tax.
+Under the National Firearms Act (NFA), there is a one-time $200 federal tax stamp required for the legal transfer and registration of a suppressor.
+Efforts are underway by advocacy groups to reduce or eliminate this tax.

 Related News